tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 <span class="twitter-dm">Once we have taiga then Ammar decided to join us</span>
 <span class="twitter-dm twitter-dm-first">Ammar brought bzm</span>

-So ATF, also known as <abbr title="I'm not making this up, that's his actual handle">AMMAR_THE_FUCKER</abbr>, was on this Div 2 team last year called <i>Creepwave</i> along with bzm, so that adds up.
+So ATF, also known as <abbr title="I'm not making this up, that's what the acronym stands for">AMMAR_THE_FUCKER</abbr>, was on a WEU Div 2 team last year called Creepwave along with bzm, so that adds up.

-<span class="twitter-dm">And then we tried out s few carries and ended up with yuragi</span>
+<span class="twitter-dm">And then we tried out a few carries and ended up with yuragi</span>
 <span class="twitter-dm twitter-dm-first">And then we brought in the coach chu</span>

 You wouldn't be faulted for not knowing Yuragi.
 He's been playing semi-professionally since 2019, but no notable results.
-And chu has actually been around for a while, but was also a player on Creepwave with ATF and bzm.
+And chu/chuvash has actually been around for a while, but was also a player on Creepwave with ATF and bzm.

+<span class="twitter-dm twitter-dm-first">This is public.
+We spoke about it on the monkey business show</span>

+I don't listen to podcasts.
+By the way, check out this episode of OG's Monkey Business podcast that I guest starred on!

 **How was their DPC year?** 1930 Points